pelletier/go-toml/README.md

 You have to make sure two kind of tests run:

-1. The Go unit tests: `go test`
+1. The Go unit tests
-2. The TOML examples base: `./test_program/go-test.sh`
+2. The TOML examples base

 You can run both of them using `./test.sh`.